rbespin/PROGRAMMING_PRACTICE/PRIMITIVE_TYPES/README.md

          precomputed_reverse[(x >> 3*kWordSize) & kBitMask];
 ```
 The time complexity for this is O(n/L), for n-bit integers and L-bit cache keys

+### 4. Find a Closest Integer With the Same weight